rene/wstation/README.md

 $ make
 $ make flash
 ```
-Once the device is flashed, future updates can be done from Web Interface.
+Once the device is flashed, future updates can be done through the Web Interface.
 Just select and upload the *main.bin* file under *build* folder.

 ### Build and flash file system